nanvel/blog/pages/books.md

 - Learning Python Design Patterns by Gennadiy Zlobin
 - Cool Japan: A Guide to Tokyo, Kyoto, Tohoku and Japanese Culture Past and Present by Sumiko Kajiyama
 - A Brief History of Time: From Big Bang To Black Holes by Stephen Hawking
-- AWS Lambda: A Guide to Serverless Microservices by Matthew Fuller
+- The Backpacker by John Harris

 ## Archive